oomek/attractplus/Layouts.md

      Range is [0.0 ...
 1.0].
 Default value is 0.0, centre is 0.5
    * `rotation_origin_y` - Get/set the y position of the midpoint for rotation.
      Range is [0.0 ...
 1.0].
 Default value is 0.0, centre is 0.5
+   * `corner_radius` - Get/set the corner radius (in layout coordinates).
+     This property will adjust the radius to preserve corner roundness when set.
+     Default value is 0.0.
+   * `corner_radius_x` - Get/set the corner x radius (in layout coordinates).
+     Default value is 0.0.
+   * `corner_radius_y` - Get/set the corner y radius (in layout coordinates).
+     Default value is 0.0.
-   * `corner_radius` - Get/set the corner radius as a fraction of the smallest side.
+   * `corner_ratio` - Get/set the corner radius as a fraction of the smallest side.
-	  This property will preserve corner roundness when set.
+     This property will adjust the radius to preserve corner roundness when set.
      Range is [0.0 ...
 0.5].
 Default value is 0.0.
-   * `corner_radius_x` - Get/set the corner x radius as a fraction of the width.
+   * `corner_ratio_x` - Get/set the corner x radius as a fraction of the width.
      Range is [0.0 ...
 0.5].
 Default value is 0.0.
-   * `corner_radius_y` - Get/set the corner y radius as a fraction of the height.
+   * `corner_ratio_y` - Get/set the corner y radius as a fraction of the height.
      Range is [0.0 ...
 0.5].
 Default value is 0.0.
    * `corner_points` - Get/set the number of points used to draw the corner radius.
      More points produce smooth curves, while fewer points result in flat bevels.
      Range is [1 ...
 32].
 Default value is 12.
    * `shader` - Get/set the GLSL shader for this rectangle.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
    * `zorder` - Get/set the rectangles's order in the applicable draw list.
 Objects